 The Brahms is the work I have lived with the longest: I learned it as a teenager and performed it in my very first concert in America, as a student at the Curtis Institute of Music.
-I love Brahms' music and have lot of played quite а Händel Variations are a true masterpiece that I enjoy coming back to time and again.
-With the three living composers represented here. experience meeting mv personally was very meaningful.
+I love Brahms' music and have played quite a lot of it: his Händel Variations are a true masterpiece that I enjoy coming back to time and again.

+With the three living composers represented here, my experience meeting them personally was very meaningful.